scenerystack/community/docs/reference/api/sun/AccessibleValueHandler.md

 # AccessibleValueHandler

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/accessibility/AccessibleValueHandler.ts](https://github.com/phetsims/sun/blob/main/js/accessibility/AccessibleValueHandler.ts) for the most up-to-date information.

 ## Overview

 A trait for subtypes of Node.
 Meant for Nodes with a value that "run" on a NumberProperty and handles formatting,